coreemu/core/docs/install.md

 a post install script to install the provided CORE python wheel.
 A similar uninstall script is ran when uninstalling and would require the same options as given, during the install.

-> **NOTE:** PYTHON defaults to python3 for installs below, CORE requires python3.9+, pip,
+!!! note

-> tk compatibility for python gui, and venv for virtual environments
+    PYTHON defaults to python3 for installs below, CORE requires python3.9+, pip, tk compatibility for python gui, and venv for virtual environments

 Examples for install: